Digital transformation in the legal field can be successfully tackled. There is no ideal blueprint but a number of best practices guiding the way.

 Implementing Legal Tech software

-You should begin implementing any new software into your operations in a testing phase to determine potential bugs, setbacks or synergetic malfunctions.
+You should begin implementing any new software into your legal operations in a testing phase to determine potential bugs, setbacks or synergetic malfunctions.
 Fixing issues in a test environment with a few stakeholders is much easier than when the entire firm is using the software.

 You will want to stagger the rollout of the new software so it does not disrupt daily operations.
 If everyone is switching over to use the same software at the same time, it could cause a variety of unforeseen problems that could do irreparable harm to your firm and its reputation.
 Starting slow will also help you adapt based on any potential issues that arise.